matanelg/Semi-Supervised-Classification/README.md

 ```python
 python main.py --mode=create
 ```
+This command also create test_tags and train_tags csv files that remo read and classified in app.

 ### 2. Tag your images

 ### 3. Export annotation
 ```python
 python main.py --mode=export_annotation
 ```
+Save all tagged images in annotations_test & annotations_train csv files.

 ### 4. Train model
 ```python
 python main.py --mode=train
 ```
+You can also use --epochs and --batch_sise options the defualt is 1.

 ### 5. Test model
 ```python
 python main.py --mode=test
 ```
+Show probabilities of the classes.

 ### 6. Predict untagged images in train folder
 ```python
 python main.py --mode=inference --images_size=5
 ```
+Show predictions and probabilities.

 ### 7. Upload new annotation set
 ```python
 python main.py --mode=upload_annotation
 ```
+Create new annotation of prediction set and upload to remo app.

 ### 8. Fix images wrong tag in remo app